 Coronation stories & essays.

 They say nothing happened in Coronation.
-Maybe.
 But maybe that was before our little family arrived.

 I was born in 1942 in a Calgary parking lot.
-Well, in those days, it was the General Hospital.
+In those days, it was the General Hospital.
 But now it’s just a parking lot.
 Heck, anyone can be born in a hospital, it takes a special baby to survive a parking lot.
-So that’s why I say I was born in a parking lot.
+And I think you’ll agree I’m a special baby.